 La Déclaration des droits de l’homme et du citoyen by Stéphane Rials

-L’An I des droits de l’homme by A de Baecque, by L.M.
-Vovelle, by W. Schmale
+L’An I des droits de l’homme by A de Baecque and L.M.
+Vovelle and W. Schmale

 Les Déclarations des droits de l’homme et du citoyen by Christine Fauré

 The French Revolution and the Creation of Modern Political Culture, Volume II: The Political Culture of the Revolution edited by Colin Lucas

 La Révolution des droits de l’homme by Marcel Gauchet